 one more as the servant candle used to light the others.

-December 24, 2016 it occurred to me during some prayer time that there is actually another reason there are 8 candles and one in the middle as the was discussing the length of time it is taking before Jesus returns to set up
+24, in the year 2016 it occurred to me during some prayer time that there is actually another reason there are 8 candles and one in the middle as the was discussing the length of time it is taking before Jesus returns to set up

 His Kingdom on Earth as it is in Heaven in 2 Peter Chapter 3, he referenced it says a thousand years are like a day come and gone.
 So Peter writes: Remember this; one day before